codesnail/BehavioralCloning/README.md

             epochs=2
         )
 ```
+The parameter `shuffle=True` makes the framework send different batch numbers to the getitem method, ensuring we get training data in different order across epochs.
+Shuffling the training data across epochs is a best practice in supervised learning.
+It basically helps speed up convergence.

-The entire train() method now looks like the following.
-Notice that I do the train/test split and call fit_generator() inside a loop so as to ensure I can train and validate on different data.
+The entire `train()` method now looks like the following.
+Notice that I do the train/test split and call `fit_generator()` inside a loop so as to ensure I can train and validate on different data.
+This way we can implement cross-validation with generators.

 ```
 def train(training_size, reset_model=True):